eddieantonio/cmput296/lab-8.md

 <aside>
-Just as in [Lab 6](./lab-6.html), if you are security conscience, you should verify that the SHA-256 checksum of `server.py` that you downloaded matches the checksum that I computed:
+Just as in [Lab 6](./lab-6.html), if you are security conscious, you should verify that the SHA-256 checksum of `server.py` that you downloaded matches the checksum that I computed: